 The standard lightning use case is running a standalone node on one's laptop.
 Here's some other use cases that LDK supports.

 LDK Supports various HSM configurations.
-In conjunction with the Lightning Signer project , an external HSM can be used to verify most protocol details about states before signing, ensuring host compromise cannot steal funds by broadcasting revoked states.
-For nodes seeking a higher level of assurance, the entire Rust-Lightning channel state machine can be run on an offline device, communicating with the outside world via a proxy host which maintains TCP connections with peers.
-Such a configuration ensures all details of the lightning protocol are enforced without consideration of host compromise.
+In conjunction with the Lightning Signer project (opens new window) , an external HSM can be used to verify most protocol details about states before signing, ensuring host compromise cannot steal funds by broadcasting revoked states.
+For nodes seeking a higher level of assurance, the entire LDK channel state machine can be run on an offline device, communicating with the outside world via a proxy host which maintains TCP connections with peers.
+Such a configuration ensures all details of the Lightning protocol are enforced without consideration of host compromise.